By Lauren Magee

 Judy really turned me on to invasive species and removal of invasive species like garlic mustard, and a whole bunch of them.
 That really motivated me.
 She’s done a good job of helping to connect me back to the Blue Hills through my naturalist personality.
 She’s reconnected me through the invasive removal out in the Fowl Meadow.

 How did you hear about Friends of the Blue Hills?

 I didn’t pay much attention until I retired and COVID hit, and I had all this time on my hands.
-So I reached out and became a trail adopter and got connected via Bob Flagg and Chris Mullen.
+So I reached out and became a trail adopter and got connected via Bob Flagg and Chris Mullin.

 Actually, I met Bob Flagg on the trail one day with my son while I was hiking.
 He encouraged me to start doing some more work with the team.
 So that’s when I adopted a bunch of trails.
 I have about six trails I’ve adopted.

 Why do you support the Friends of the Blue Hills?

 This started out as me supporting my hobby, which is hiking.
 Now, I’ve kind of turned into a naturalist, and so I really wanna support the environment and do whatever I can to help the wetlands and the hills and the environmental areas we have up in the Blue Hills.